Milberger, Kansas

 Milberger is an unincorporated community in Lincoln Township, Russell County, Kansas, United States.
-It is located about 10.5 miles south of Russell and 3.5 miles west of U.S. Route 281 on Michaelis Rd.
+It is located approximately 10.5 miles south of Russell and 3.5 miles west of U.S. Route 281 on Michaelis Road.

 History

 Volga German colonists founded Milberger in 1884.
 Predominantly Lutheran, they established several churches in and around the community, most of which closed by 1980.
 A rural post office operated in Milberger from 1903 to 1911.

+Milberger consists of a farm implements dealership, a church, a former bar; and a few houses.